 TWITTER SPACES & TWEETORIALS: A FOCUS ON DIABETES & CKD DISPARITIES

-EDAN, in partnership with Med-IQ, created type 2 diabetes (T2D)-related education for healthcare professionals who work with individuals diagnosed with T2D and chronic kidney disease (CKD).
-This series is available on Twitter in the form of two Tweetorials and one Twitter Spaces discussion.
-These programs combine the expertise of various specialists and present their management approaches for two individuals with T2D and CKD within the context of newly released clinical practice guidelines.
+This series is available on X in the form of two Tweetorials and one Twitter Spaces discussion.
+These programs bring together multidisciplinary faculty to discuss evidence-based management approaches for two individuals with T2D and CKD, aligned with recently updated clinical practice guidelines.

 This activity was supported by an educational grant from Coverys Community Healthcare Foundation, Inc.

-Addressing Diabetes Disparities with Project ECHO®: A Focus on Diabetes-Related CKD
+A Focus on Diabetes-Related CKD

 Thank you for being a champion for people with diabetes!